-If parents of pupils with significant risk factors are concerned, then we will meet with parents remotely or socially distanced to discuss their concerns and the measures that they are putting into place to reduce the risk.
+If parents of pupils with significant risk factors are concerned, then Longney CE Primary Academy will meet with parents remotely or socially distanced to discuss their concerns and the measures that they are putting into place to reduce the risk.

-Longney CE Primary Academy will continue to work closely with social care, virtual school and other professionals to safeguard pupils. in line with the steps outlined in our appendix to our safeguarding and child protection policy.
+Longney CE Primary Academy will continue to work closely with social care virtual school and other professionals to safeguard pupils, in line with the steps outlined in our appendix to our safeguarding and child protection policy.